Skip to content

 Short description

-When the crawler scans the source data files under a new partition, the crawler compares the following attributes of the source files with those of the existing table:
+AWS Glue considers a difference in the name, sequence, or number of partitions in the Amazon Simple Storage Service (Amazon S3) path as a change in the partition schema or structure.
+Crawlers scan the source data files under a new partition and compare the following attributes of the source files with those of the existing table:

 • File format